mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 _Knowledge versus Skill _– deliberate practice emphasizes DOING over simple information gathering

 _Interactive_ component _always work better than didactic_ ones , e.g. lecture versus discussion.

-_“Remember: if your mind is wandering or you’re relaxed and just having fun, you probably won’t improve.”_

-Example: Amateur runners tend to daydream or focus on more pleasant tasks, while elite runners stay focused on their body and imagine the best form for each step (and thus recognize mistakes).

-Thus, _“it is better to train at 100% effort for less time, than at 70% effort for a longer period.”_

-_“Once you find you can no longer focus effectively, end the session.”_

 The best way _to overcome a plateau_, is to _challenge brain or body in a new way_.
 Pushing oneself harder will make problems more obvious.